robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.2.6 BREAK and CONTINUE

 > [!IMPORTANT]
-> LXX Understand the purpose and basic concept of the BREAK and CONTINUE statements (K2)
+> LO-XX Understand the purpose and basic concept of the BREAK and CONTINUE statements (K2)

 In some cases, it is helpful to stop a loop or skip the remaining part of a loop and continue with the next iteration.
 This can be achieved with the `BREAK` and `CONTINUE` statements.